TLDR

 Background

-C and C++ are among the few widely-used languages where every pointer is implicitly nullable and the type system has no way to distinguish nullable from non-nullable.
-In Rust, Swift, Kotlin, and TypeScript, a nullable value and a non-nullable value are different types: string and string | null are not interchangeable, and the compiler enforces the check.
-In C, int *p might be null, and nothing stops you from writing *p without looking.
-Dereference a null pointer and your program dies on the spot, at run time, on a user’s machine, when the fix was sitting right there in the source.
+In C and C++, every pointer might be null, yet the type system can’t tell a nullable pointer from a non-nullable one.
+Rust, Swift, Kotlin, and TypeScript make them different types: string and string | null aren’t interchangeable, and the compiler enforces it.
+In C, int *p might be null and nothing stops you from writing *p without looking.

-What you can do, without changing the language, is statically analyze code for pointers that might be null.
-I added a warning to clang that does this: it tracks each pointer through a function’s control flow, statement by statement, and warns when a possibly-null pointer is dereferenced without a check.
-This post walks through how it works.
+This is what my fork of clang does.
+It tracks each pointer through a function’s control flow, statement by statement, and warns when a possibly-null pointer is dereferenced without a check.

-Here’s a function that triggers the warning:
+Here’s a C function that triggers the warning:

 int first_value(struct node *n) {